Mitotic index

-Mitotic index is defined as the ratio between the number of a population's cells undergoing mitosis to its total number of cells.
+In cell biology, the mitotic index is defined as the ratio between the number of a population's cells undergoing mitosis to its total number of cells.

 Purpose

 The mitotic index is a measure of cellular proliferation.

 It is defined as the percentage of cells undergoing mitosis in a given population of cells.
 Mitosis is the division of somatic cells into two daughter cells.
 Durations of the cell cycle and mitosis vary in different cell types.
 An elevated mitotic index indicates more cells are dividing.
 In cancer cells, the mitotic index may be elevated compared to normal growth of tissues or cellular repair of the site of an injury.
 The mitotic index is therefore an important prognostic factor predicting both overall survival and response to chemotherapy in most types of cancer.
 It may lose much of its predictive value for elderly populations.
 For example, a low mitotic index loses any prognostic value for women over 70 years old with breast cancer.